 Emanuel Levy at Variety compared the film to Heathers, a point made in many reviews, and while not inaccurate, points to a tiresome tendency to group films about teenage girls neatly together regardless of subject matter.
 (Other reviews called it the anti-Clueless.)

 But the most surprising observation came from Roger Ebert, who questioned the characters’ motivations.
-“What I have always wondered about supernatural characters in movies is why their horizons are so limited,” Ebert wrote in The Baltimore Herald-Sun.”
+“What I have always wondered about supernatural characters in movies is why their horizons are so limited,” Ebert wrote in The Chicago Sun Times.”
 Here are four girls who could outgross David Copperfield in Vegas, and they limit their amazing powers to getting even.”

 Ebert died in 2013, but had he lived to witness the outcome of the Brett Kavanaugh hearings, I suspect he might think differently.
 Too often, women feel powerless to change circumstances — political, social, financial, take your pick — that feel beyond their control.
 The Craft presents a universe in which any slight could magically be made right, and in our current climate, that’s an appealing prospect.
 It’s no coincidence that in the aftermath of the Senate’s decision to confirm Kavanaugh to the Supreme Court, my newsfeed was suddenly flooded with witch memes.

 As far as high school films go, this one is unapologetically dark, tackling bullying, racism, poverty, body issues, abuse, suicide, sexual assault and otherness in a way that doesn’t feel like an after-school special.
 These are things that high schoolers deal with, and The Craft gives them the weight they deserve, while arming its characters with unusual tools to cope.